DSpace/RestContract/README.md

 ### Error Code
 400 Bad Request.
 If an unknown sort criteria is requested or a not valid ordering keyword is specified

+## Design Principles
+In the creation of the REST API, we've tried to follow a few specific design principles listed below

+### On the Naming of Endpoints
+Names should be descriptive but reasonably short.
+Use nouns instead of verbs.
+Form compounds by concatenating words, all lower case, without punctuation.
+For example: `metadatafields`, not `metadata-fields` or `MetadataFields`.

+### HATEOAS & HAL
+The REST API supports the [HATEOAS paradigm](https://restfulapi.net/hateoas/) and adopt the [HAL format](http://stateless.co/hal_specification.html) to express links and embedded resources.
+Links are always expected to be **absolute** to make easier the implementation of "follow link" methods on the REST client side.

+Because the API responds using the HAL Format, we distribute it with an [embedded HAL Browser provided by Spring](https://docs.spring.io/spring-data/rest/docs/current/reference/html/#_the_hal_browser).

+### Statelessness
+The REST API is [stateless](https://restfulapi.net/statelessness/), meaning the client is responsible for sending any state information to the server when it is needed (there is no session kept on the server between requests).

+#### JSON Web Tokens
+[JSON Web Tokens (JWT)](https://jwt.io/) are used to retain state (and authentication) information between requests.

+### ALPS - Application Level Profile Semantics
+While not yet implemented, we expect future support for the ALPS metadata (<http://alps.io/>), so a profile link MUST exists from the root of API.
+A profile link as defined in [RFC 6906](<https://tools.ietf.org/html/rfc6906>), is a place to include application level details.
+The ALPS draft spec (http://tools.ietf.org/html/draft-amundsen-richardson-foster-alps-00)

+### Spring Technology alignment
+While it's an implementation detail, the new REST API uses many Spring REST (Java) libraries, including:

+* [Spring Boot](https://spring.io/projects/spring-boot) - Provides base Spring webapp functionality
+* [Spring MVC](https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/web.html#mvc) - Provides Spring web framework
+* [Spring REST](https://spring.io/understanding/REST) - Provides base REST tools/libraries for building REST APIs on Spring MVC
+* [Spring HATEOAS](https://spring.io/projects/spring-hateoas) - Provides tools to create REST APIs following HATEOAS principles, and returning HAL Format responses.
+* [Spring Data REST](https://spring.io/projects/spring-data-rest) (_alignment_) - We do **NOT** directly use Spring Data REST at this time (because of incompatibilities with our data layer).
+However, we have chosen to _align our implementation with Spring Data REST_ where possible.
+* [Spring Data REST Hal Browser](https://docs.spring.io/spring-data/rest/docs/current/reference/html/#_the_hal_browser) - Provides the out-of-the-box HAL Browser you see when accessing our REST API
+* [Spring REST Docs](https://spring.io/projects/spring-restdocs) - Provides tools to help document REST APIs in Spring MVC

+Each of these libraries were chosen based on design principles above, and based on the fact that much of our underlying Java APIs use or align with Spring technologies.

 ## ETags & conditional headers
 The ETag header (<http://tools.ietf.org/html/rfc7232#section-2.3>) provides a way to tag resources.
 This can prevent clients from overriding each other while also making it possible to reduce unnecessary calls.
 It is expected that all the returned document have an ETag